-As an insurance company, the biggest source of risk in MICL's business model relates to the underwriting activity undertaken by the business.
-Regulatory capital is designed to act as buffer, which is to be held within the company's assets and liabilities, and provides a safety mechanism to protect policyholders should MICL incorrectly estimate its future liabilities, or if unforeseen stress events occur which impact the markets in which MICL operates.
+The biggest source of risk in MICL's business model relates to the underwriting activity undertaken by the business.
+Regulatory capital is designed to act as buffer, which is to be held within the Company's assets and liabilities, and provides a safety mechanism to protect policyholders should MICL incorrectly estimate its future liabilities, or if unforeseen stress events occur which impact the markets in which MICL operates.

-This report is a Solvency II requirement, which is designed to give MICL's external stakeholders (including policyholders) an insight into the solvency and financial condition of the Company.
-This is the second SFCR completed by MICL, covering the period 1 January 2017 to 31 December 2017, with comparisons to the 2016 period.
+This report is a Solvency II requirement and is designed to give MICL's external stakeholders (including policyholders) an insight into the solvency and financial condition of the Company.
+This is the fourth SFCR completed by MICL, covering the period 1 January 2019 to 31 December 2019, with comparisons to the 2018 period.
 It is a document covering MICL's business only and therefore classed as a solo submission.